 New Home Builder Incentives and Seller Concessions

 When it comes to new home builder incentives and upgrades when buying a brand new home, it's every person for herself.
-Also known as desperate times call for desperate measures.
+Also known as "desperate times call for desperate measures."
 The first thing to do when you're thinking about buying a new home is to hire your own agent.
-Don't think of stepping foot in a new home subdivision without your agent or you probably can't use him or her.
-The builder will register you as the builder's own buyer and that'll be all she wrote.
+Don't think of stepping foot in a new home subdivision without your agent: The builder will register you as the builder's own buyer and that'll be all she wrote.
 You won't even know it happened.